dafadey/simpledraw2D/README.md

     <br><br>In `Solution Explorer->simpledraw2D->Properties->Configuration properties->Build Events->Pre-Build Event`
     set the `Command Line` to `"$(OutDir)xxd.exe $(SolutionDir)..\font.dat > $(SolutionDir)..\font.inl"`

-In case of 'b' all the font stuff is embed into `libsimpledraw2D.lib`, so I would advice path 'b' as a best practice for Windows build.
+In case of 'b' all the font stuff is embedded into `libsimpledraw2D.lib`, so I would advise path 'b' as a best practice for Windows build.

 ### Python
 Now we are going to add a Python library.
 It will be pure *simpledraw2D.pyd* that you should place right near your *py* script, i.e. no `__init__.py`, `setup.py`, pip-s, modules, and MSVC Python extensions.
 You need just libsimpledraw2D.lib and virgin MSVC capable of building C++ projects.
 To be sure, say you have [Python](https://www.python.org/downloads/) installed in C:\Python311 and you also got ***numpy*** with pip or so.
 So let's go.
 Assuming you have your source MSVC2015 project opened do: